We met with our retirement application processing team and uncovered key tips to follow that’ll ensure your application submission goes smoothly.

 Need assistance with your application?

-Although our Regional Offices remain closed, you can now book a virtual appointment with a CalPERS team member.
-This new service gives you the opportunity to ask specific questions on your application and receive immediate answers and feedback.
+Book an appointment with a CalPERS team member.
+This service gives you the opportunity to ask specific questions on your application and receive immediate answers and feedback.